CaoShuFeng/coredump-detector-deprecated/README.md

 ```

 # coredump-controller
-Now CRD in kubernetes doesn't support quota, so we deploy a controller wo work as
+Now CRD in kubernetes doesn't support quota, so we deploy a controller who work as
 quota admission controller.
 When a new coredump is registered in the apiserver,
 coredump-controller will check the size of coredump.
 If total size of coredumps
 exceeds the quota, the coredump file will not be saved to persistent volume.